daptiv/netscaler/README.md

 ----------------

 ### Actions
-- :create: Create a resource
+- :create: Create a resource, updates if necessary
-- :update: Update an existing resource
 - :delete: Delete an existing resource

 ### Examples
-    # Create a new server called StarLord
+    # Create a new server called StarLord, update if necessary
     netscaler_server "Create StarLord" do
       servername 'StarLord'
       hostname '123.45.123.1'